 Eligibility and Services Provided

 - Eligible for DHHS funding or private pay (MaineCare Section 21 and 29 waiver)

 - DEHI provides one of the highest stipends.

 - All Shared Living are welcome to participate in all DEHI activities.

 Community Supports/Day Program

 Individuals residing in Shared Living homes may participate in any Community Supports/ Day Program services.
-DEHI offers day program opportunities in Bar Harbor, Ellsworth, Brewer and Deer Isle.
+DEHI offers day program opportunities in Bar Harbor, Ellsworth and Brewer.

 Interested individuals or families can become a Shared Living Host by contacting Downeast Horizons.
 An information packet will be sent to you.
 The questionnaire will gather personal information to help us best match you with an individual.
 Once all necessary paperwork is completed and returned to Downeast Horizons, a meeting and site visit at your home will be scheduled.

 To ensure the safety of the individuals supported, DEHI will conduct driving, criminal and adult protective background checks and require references.
 Shared Living Hosts must successfully pass a home inspection and have a spare bedroom.